bbauska/Manhattan-Project-2.0/README-2.md

 on time epochs and who they trust career civil servants career senior executives in industry they rotate it and it's there's no they randomize the schema too it's not like this one guy and this one DoD office always gets it.

-They spread it across and it's this like rule by committee flat hierarchy.
+BURN IT ALL, No history allowed - CIA makes ALL the rules They spread it across and it's this like rule by committee flat hierarchy.
 What we've seen in previous administrations like Clinton people.
 The program thought Clinton was going to disclose in the '90s.
 Well, there was a burn bag and shred party at a particular agency in the mid '90s I'm aware of.
 You have to remember so here's one of the loopholes they